OutsourcedGuru/raspi-temp/README.md

 ### scale
 Either 'celsius' or 'fahrenheit' as a string should select which scale you're interested in, with 'fahrenheit' as the default.

+### type
+Use 'integer', 'decimal(2)' for a decimal with two digits of precision, or 'string' if you want to see the degree symbol plus either 'F' or 'C' at the end, with 'string' as the default.

 ## Examples
 ```